 Parents, pupils and staff can keep up to date with the latest events in our careers programme by checking out our Twitter page @KelvinCareers.

 We have worked with the following organisations in recent years to support students as they explore and prepare for their futures:

-If you are an employer seeking to link with schools you may want to sign yourselves up for further upcoming year 7 business breakfasts, Y10 Preparation for work experience day, or year 11 mock interviews.
-Please contact our Careers Leader to find out more or check out the following link:
+If you are an employer seeking to link with our school, please contact our Careers Leader to find out more or check out the following link:

 How we measure and assess the impact of the Careers Programme on pupils

 We regularly request feedback from parents, pupils, local further education and apprenticeship providers and employers to ensure that we are continually improving our careers programme, which is monitored monthly and updated annually.
 Teaching staff are involved in the delivery of the careers programme and also provide support on careers off timetable days ensuring that they are able to make the link between curriculum subjects and careers.